Ronald Acuña Jr. Preview, Player Props: Braves vs. Dodgers

 Ronald Acuña Jr. At The Plate

-- Among the qualified hitters in MLB, his batting average ranks fourth, his on-base percentage ranks first, and he is sixth in the league in slugging.
+- Among qualifying batters in MLB play, his batting average ranks fourth, his on-base percentage ranks first, and he is fifth in the league in slugging.

-- Acuna will look to extend his four-game hitting streak.
-He's batting .435 with two homers during his last outings.
+- Acuna will look to extend his five-game hitting streak.
+He's batting .522 with three homers in his last games.

-- In 76.7% of his 133 games this season, Acuna has picked up at least one hit.
-He's also had 58 multi-hit games.
+- Acuna has picked up a hit in 103 of 134 games this season, with multiple hits 59 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.